 A GPS Tracker

 God forbid, the most horrible situation happens and your pup gets away, time is critical.
 Unfortunately, there are more dog thefts as well and you want to be able to act quickly in either scenario.
-Many people do not realize that the chips do not provide for any GPS tracking.
+Many people do not realize that the microchips do not provide for any GPS tracking.
 They only work if a) someone catches the dog; b) that person is honest and takes the dog to a verified facility where the pet may be scanned; and c) all information is current and up to date.
-We are not saying that chips are not good, just that they don’t work as well as one might think.
+We are not saying that microchips are not good, just that they don’t work as well as one might think.
 Instead, here is a super easy fix that helps provide some level of tracking.
 Use a Tile!
 The latest version of the Tiles even have the ability to swap out a battery.
 Put one on their collar and put another on their harness.
 That way, you have two mechanisms, in case one comes off, helping to narrow down the area quickly as to where your pup might be.
 Remember, time is of the essence in any sort of lost or pupnapping situation.

 We are NOT fans of flexi or retractable leashes.
 We get it.
 Many an owner thinks they are great for allowing their pup some level of freedom.
 The problem is that the distance is also where things can go terribly wrong.
 You want to be in control and train your pup to be able to Sit, Stay, Come, and Heel.
 The importance of manners will be one of the greatest gifts you are able to help instill in your pup.
 There are times to play, however, if you can achieve the importance of instilling commands and manners for a well trained pup, then you are able to provide some off leash play time as a reward.
 When looking for a leash, opt for a thicker leash with both a clasp and a D ring.
 Our DCDS branded leashes are a one inch width and six feet long.
 Additionally, they have a neoprene padded handle, which provides for a comfort grip.
 If not choosing our leash, another popular leash is by Max and Neo.
 Make sure you are choosing a leash that is thick enough for the amount of strength your dog has.
 Most common mistake we see is a flimsy leash on a dog that pulls too hard.
 Not a good combination.